Koopman Reduced Order Modeling with Confidence Bounds: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have developed a method for reduced order modeling using Koopman operator theory that gives confidence bounds on the predictions of the reduced order model.
-This is accomplished in the following way.
 While the reduced order model is by necessity a finite process, the spectral expansion of the Koopman operator is infinite.
 The reduced order model represents the process with a finite number of Koopman modes.
 The rest of the dynamics are modeled as a noise process.
 The part of the noise process that is in the subspace modeled by the ROM's modes is called the modal process.
-This noise process is modeled as a Gaussian noise process and the estimated standard deviation of the noise noise is used to compute a confidence bound on the ROM's predictions.
+This noise process is modeled as a Gaussian noise process and the estimated standard deviation of the noise is used to compute a confidence bound on the ROM's predictions.

 We have applied this modeling to a sequence of examples.
 The first was a synthetic example where we could directly specify the Koopman eigenvalues and modes, so the computed Koopman spectrum could be compared to ground truth.
-The spectrums did not match precisely since Gaussian noise was introduced during the evolution of the model.
 The next two examples represented networked dynamical systems that had changing network topology.
-The first was a network of noisy, anharmonic oscillators whose connections were switch at each integer time.
+The first was a network of noisy, anharmonic oscillators whose connections were switched at each integer time.
 This system was chosen due to the fact that a single, non-noisy, anharmonic oscillator has a purely continuous spectrum, except the eigenvalue at 1, and thus does not have an expansion in terms of Koopman modes and eigenfunctions.
 Despite this, the methodology was able to model the system's evolution with a small number of computed modes plus the noise process.
 The actual trajectory of the system stayed within the confidence bounds of the ROM's prediction a large percentage of the time.
 The last example consisted of a noisy Kuramoto model with random coupling strength between the oscillators.
 As with the anharmonic oscillator example, the true signal stayed within the confidence bounds of the ROM's prediction the majority of the time.

+As the number of modes increased, the ROM's got closer to a deterministic plus Gaussian noise model.
+As we pass the threshold, the variance of the Gaussian decreases.
+This allows us to propose a heuristic algorithm that enables choosing the number of deterministic modes that should be kept.